Witków – castle

 The small castle was built on a flattened conical mound with a courtyard diameter of about 20 meters, among wet meadows in the valley of the Brzeźniczanka River.
 The mound was 2.5 meters high and surrounded by a moat with a width varying between 10 and 15 meters.
 From the north and east there was an earth rampart, at least 1.5 meters high, probably originally surrounding the entire complex.
 The castle was located near the settlement, on the eastern side of the parish church, which was erected on the opposite, northern side of the river.

 The central part of the mound was occupied by a tower house on a plan similar to a square with sides 10.7 x 11.1 meters, built of erratic stones and bricks.
 The height of the tower reached 12 meters to the level of the cornice under the roof eaves.
 Inside, it was divided into four floors: a basement, ground floor and two floors, which in the Middle Ages did not have brick divisions into smaller rooms.
-The basement was covered with a high barrel vault, and three above-ground storeys were originally topped with wooden ceilings.
+Originally, all floors were topped with wooden ceilings, only in the 16th century were the basements covered with barres vaults.
 The ground floor was illuminated by slit openings, while the upper floors were illuminated by narrow, high windows.
 Three portals led to the tower: one from the ground level, one to the basement and the upper one with a threshold at a height of 4 meters.
 A latrine was placed in the north-west elevation.
-During the reconstruction from around the mid-15th century, the external façades of the second floor were decorated with flat, plastered blendes and a representative, probably chapel bay window on the first floor.
-Inside the tower, the facades were decorated with paintings from around the mid-15th century, depicting, among others, scenes from the wedding of the then owner Nickel von Warmsdorf.

 The entrance to the courtyard was on the eastern side of the trapezoidal building, in a small gatehouse on a plan similar to a square with dimensions of 5.1 x 5.1 meters.
 The gate unevenly protruded on both sides in front of the neighboring curtains (towards the foreground about 1.2 meters on the western side and 2.2 meters on the eastern side).
 The gate passage was 3 meters wide and narrowed in the southern wall to an entrance opening 2 meters wide, which would indicate the functioning of a double-leaf gate.
 A floor was to function above the gate passage, probably intended for the guards who operated the drawbridge.
 Its rear part was lowered to the pit in the ground floor of the gatehouse by means of a counterweight.